 There are many ways to incorporate movement and dance into the lives of young children, whether at home or in a group setting.

 - When out and about with young children, there are many opportunities to engage in meaningful activities and conversations.
-Dancing on the sidewalk—or any flat surface—is a great way to practice coordination and experiment with space, as shown in this tip sheet.
+Dancing on the sidewalk—or any flat surface—is a great way to practice coordination and experiment with space, as shown in the tip sheet, Out and About with Preschoolers: Dancing on the Sidewalk.

 - It is important for young children to be active to build healthy habits early in life.
 When participating in fitness activities, it is important to stretch, warm up, and cool down.
 Catching and throwing a ball or jumping with both feet can help build confidence in large motor skills.
-This tip sheet provides additional ideas.
+The tip sheet Building Endurance: Let’s Get Physical! provides additional ideas.

 - As families, we might spend time waiting—in line at the grocery store, in the carpool lane, in traffic, or at the clinic.
-This tip sheet series includes many ideas to help maximize that time and keep young children active and engaged in movement, language, or learning activities, including talking about math, art, music, science, and motor skills.
+The Things to Do While Your’e Waiting tip sheet series includes many ideas to help maximize that time and keep young children active and engaged in movement, language, or learning activities, including talking about math, art, music, science, and motor skills.

 - In classrooms, teachers can use songs and stories during large group time to engage in active movement.
-These videos demonstrate this concept using both a story and a song.
+The video Creative Movement: The Flower Dance demonstrates this concept using a story while the video Oats, Peas, Beans, and Barley: Learning Through an Action Song, demonstrates this concept with a song.

 - Active movement can be done anywhere, even without many props or supplies.
-These two blog posts provide ideas on connecting language with outdoor play and embedding gross motor opportunities throughout the day.
+The blog posts Active Play Promotes Young Children’s Development and Pass the Ball Versus Pass the Remote: Supporting Preschoolers’ Physical Activity provide ideas on connecting language with outdoor play and embedding gross motor opportunities throughout the day.

 - IELDS benchmarks can be addressed through lesson plans, adapted for children with disabilities.
 Here is one example: Physical Development and Health Lesson Addressing Benchmark 19.B.ECb